confluentinc/librdkafka/STATISTICS.md

 ## General structure

-All fields that contain sizes are are in bytes unless otherwise noted.
+All fields that contain sizes are in bytes unless otherwise noted.

 ```
 {